minvws/nl-covid19-coronacheck-website/en/gebruikersvoorwaarden-in-app.md

 To check the validity of a coronavirus entry pass or EU DCC, you need CoronaCheck Scanner.
 You can download CoronaCheck Scanner for free from the Apple App Store (for iOS) and the Google Play Store (for Android) and install it on your smartphone or tablet.
 Please only download CoronaCheck Scanner from the App Store or Google Play Store and watch out for fake apps.
 CoronaCheck Scanner is only supported on iOS version 11 and up and Android version 6 and up.

 After CoronaCheck Scanner has been downloaded and these terms are accepted, CoronaCheck Scanner can be used.
 Before you can use the app, you must read these terms of use and accept them.
-You can find these terms of use on [CoronaCheck website](/en/gebruikersvoorwaarden.html).
+You can find these terms of use on the [CoronaCheck website](/en/gebruikersvoorwaarden.html).

 ### Scanning a coronavirus entry pass or EU DCC